Skip to main content

 The Toy Association Statement on Counterfeit Toys & Safe Shopping

-Consumers have every reason to trust the safety of the three billion toys sold in America each year.
-All toys sold in the U.S., regardless of where they are made, must comply with strict U.S. standards – and it is the responsibility of the companies selling products in this country to make sure that their toys are safe.
-Required testing and certification by government-accredited, independent testing laboratories verifies a toy’s compliance with our country’s strict federal regulations.
+All toys sold in the U.S., regardless of where they are made, must comply with strict U.S. standards.
+Every company that sells products in this country is responsible for ensuring their toys are safe.
+Mandatory testing and certification by independent, government-accredited testing laboratories verifies a toy’s compliance with U.S. federal regulations.

-Families are advised to “do their homework” when shopping for toys online (including on popular marketplace sites where numerous sellers operate on a vast platform) by always being aware of exactly where, and from which seller, they are purchasing toys.
-The Toy Association encourages shoppers to spend a few extra minutes digging deeper into a lesser-known online seller’s history, by searching for the company’s official website and About Us page, and carefully reading reviews.
+Families are advised to do their homework when shopping for toys online (especially on popular marketplace sites where numerous sellers operate on a vast platform).
+The Toy Association encourages shoppers to spend a few minutes digging into a lesser-known online seller’s background, by searching for the company’s official website and About Us page and carefully reading reviews.
 If they can’t find a website for the manufacturer or seller at hand, it’s considered a red flag.
-Multiple grammatical errors in a product description or review, or poorly photoshopped pictures, are another red flag that you are dealing with a fake, imitation or counterfeit toy.
+Multiple grammatical errors in a product description or review, or poorly photoshopped pictures, are additional red flags that indicate a toy may be a counterfeit or imitation product.

 We all want to find a good deal on a toy, but safety comes first.
 If a deal seems too good to be true, the product might be a counterfeit or imitation toy.
 A fake toy or cheaper alternative might be unsafe.
 It’s just not worth the risk.

-The Toy Association and its members work year-round with government agencies and leading e-commerce platforms to combat the issue of counterfeit products.
+The Toy Association and its members work year-round with government agencies and leading e-commerce platforms to combat the issue of unsafe products.